mcataford/IntroToProgramming-Fall2016/drafts/_posts2016-10-10-Problem-set-2.md

 _Note: for each of these exercises, create a new Class file so that you can practice the repetitive parts of setting up a Java file (the class and the main method)._

 1. First, we will play with variable declaration.
+Declare a few variables of types `double`, `int`, `String`, `char` and `boolean` and initialize them with values corresponding to their type.
+Print those variables using the `System.out.println` method.
+As we've seen when we discussed types, we saw that `double` allows for fractional numbers, while `int` is limited to integers.
+What happens if you assign an integer to a